 Find out more about Olfasense's history.

 Dr Heinrich Mannebeck - known as the father of modern olfactometry in Germany - starts developing the TO series olfactometers.

 Frans Vossen and Ton van Harreveld establish PRA BV, a company specialised in environmental odour assessment.

 As a spin-off of Kiel University, ecoma GmbH is founded by Heinrich Mannebeck and his children Dorothee and Dietmar Mannebeck.
 A company with an initial focus on instrument development, ecoma becomes the world’s leading supplier of odour laboratory technologies and odour measurement equipment.

 OLFAtec is founded as an ecoma subsidiary.
-Its focus is on sensory product and material testing and it becomes the first company in the world to be accredited for the Interlaboratory Comparison (ILC) EN 13725 testing scheme that is still in use today.
+Its focus lies on sensory product and material testing, and it becomes the first company in the world to be accredited for the Interlaboratory Comparison (ILC) EN 13725 testing scheme that is still in use today.

 Odournet merges with ecoma GmbH and OLFAtec GmbH, seizing the opportunity to sustain innovation by pooling talents and ideas.

 Odournet GmbH and Odournet NL B.V. are renamed to Olfasense, after the shareholders of Odournet decide to split the company into two separate groups, which results in a spinoff of the Dutch and the German branch companies.